Allan Donald

 During his playing career, he was well known for applying zinc cream on his cheeks and nose to avoid the effects of sunburn.
-During the mid-1990s, he was the fastest bowler in the globe and whenever he bowled, a puff of dust came from the pitch.
-He was one of the 10 South African cricketers to make their test debuts during their one-off test tour to the West Indies in 1992.
-He was part of South Africa's first ever ODI team as well as South Africa's first ever World Cup team.
-He had picked up a total of 38 wickets in across the four World Cup tournaments he played and is currently the second all-time leading wicket taker for South Africa in World Cups, after Imran Tahir.
+Donald was one of 10 South African cricketers to make their test debuts during their one-off test tour to the West Indies in 1992.
+He was part of South Africa's first ODI team as well as South Africa's first World Cup team.
+He had picked up a total of 38 wickets across the four World Cup tournaments he played and is currently the second all-time leading wicket taker for South Africa in World Cups, after Imran Tahir.

-His ODI bowling career strike rate of 21.78 is also the joint best strike rate alongside Pakistan's Saqlain Mushtaq for bowlers with a minimum of 200 ODI wickets.
-Only three bowlers in test cricket have taken more number of wickets than Donald at a better average than him and they are Glenn McGrath, Curtly Ambrose and Malcolm Marshall.

 Since retiring Donald has been a coach with a number of teams, including international sides.
 From 2018 to 2019 he was the Assistant Coach at Kent County Cricket Club in England.
 In 2019, Donald was inducted into the ICC Cricket Hall of Fame.

 Early life

-He used to be in a dilemma during his early life as a clueless youngster on which sport to choose among rugby and cricket.
-In an interview with The Guardian, he revealed that rugby is the number one sport in South Africa while cricket is number two with football filling in as number three.
-He revealed that he used to play as a flyhalf and as a fullback in his early days and later he joined the army but he quickly realized rugby is for big men and decided to quit the sport and took up cricket.
-He completed his primary education at the Technical High School.
+Donald played cricket, soccer and rugby as a child and completed his primary education at the Technical High School.

-He rose to prominence and limelight after taking 9/16 against his uncle's school Grey College in Bloemfontein and due to his breakthrough performance, he made it to the Orange Free State team in 1984.
-However, he injured his groin and couldn't take part further before reaching to the standards required to play at first-class level.
-He subsequently missed out the opportunity to play on the Nuffield Week and also missed out on a golden opportunity of potentially being picked for South African schools cricket side.
+He once took 9/16 against his uncle's school Grey College in Bloemfontein and made it to the Orange Free State team in 1984.
+However, he injured his groin and could not take part further before reaching the standards required to play at first-class level.
+He subsequently missed out the opportunity to play on the Nuffield Week and also missed out on an opportunity of potentially being picked for South African schools cricket side.
 But, he still managed to be picked as a twelfth man for South Africa Schools XI in 1984 and 1985.
 He had to wait one more year following the injury to make his first-class debut in 1985.